goetas/twital/doc/api.rst

 ----------------

 As Twig, Twital is very extensible and you can hook into it.
-The best way to extend Twital is create your own "extension" and provide your functionalities.
+The best way to extend Twital is to create your own "extension" and provide your functionalities.

 Creating a `SourceAdpater`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The aim of source adapters is to "adapt" the a resource representation (usually a file or a string)
+Source adapters adapt a resource representation (usually a file or a string)
-to something that can be converted into a PHP `DOMDocument`_ object,
+to something that can be converted into a PHP `DOMDocument`_ object.
-and later the same object has to be "re-adapted" into its original representation.
+Note that, the same object has to be "re-adapted" into its original representation.

-If you want to provide a source adapter there is no need to create an extension,
+If you want to provide a source adapter, there is no need to create an extension;
 you can simply implement the ``Goetas\Twital\SourceAdpater`` interface and use it.

 .. literalinclude:: ../src/Goetas/Twital/SourceAdapter.php